Leonardo DiCaprio: Early life and acting background

 Leonardo Wilhelm DiCaprio was born on November 11, 1974, in Los Angeles, California.
-He is the only child of Irmelin (née Indenbirken), a legal secretary, and George DiCaprio, an underground comix artist and distributor; they met while attending college and moved to Los Angeles after graduating.
-His mother is German and his father is of Italian and German descent.
-His maternal grandfather, Wilhelm Indenbirken, was German, and his maternal grandmother, Helene Indenbirken, was a Russian immigrant living in Germany.
-DiCaprio was raised as a Catholic.
-Sources have falsely claimed his maternal grandmother was born in Odesa, Ukraine; there is no evidence that DiCaprio has any relatives of Ukrainian birth or heritage.
+He is the only child of Irmelin Indenbirken, a German legal secretary, and George DiCaprio, an American underground comix artist and distributor.
+The couple met while attending college and moved to Los Angeles after graduating.
+George's paternal grandparents, Salvatore Di Caprio and Rosina Cassella, were Italian, while his mother, Olga Anne Jacobs, was of German descent.
+Irmelin's father, Wilhelm Indenbirken, was German, while her mother, Helene Indenbirken, was a Russian immigrant living in Germany.
+Some sources have falsely claimed that Helene was born in Odesa, Ukraine; there is no evidence that DiCaprio has any relatives of Ukrainian birth or heritage.

-DiCaprio's parents named him Leonardo because his pregnant mother first felt him kick while she was looking at a Leonardo da Vinci painting in the Uffizi museum in Florence, Italy.
-When DiCaprio was one year old, his father moved out of their house after he fell in love with another woman.
-Because his parents wanted to raise him together, they moved into twin cottages with a shared garden in Echo Park, a neighborhood in Los Angeles.
-DiCaprio's father lived with his girlfriend and her son, Adam Farrar, with whom DiCaprio developed a close relationship as they grew up.
-DiCaprio and his mother later moved to other neighborhoods, such as Los Feliz, while she was employed in several jobs.
-He attended the Los Angeles Center for Enriched Studies for four years and later the Seeds Elementary School, before enrolling at the John Marshall High School.
-DiCaprio later said that he had hated public school and wanted to audition for acting jobs instead.
+DiCaprio got his name because a pregnant Irmelin first felt him kick while she was looking at a Leonardo da Vinci painting in the Uffizi museum in Florence, Italy.
+When he was one year old, Irmelin and George divorced after the latter fell in love with another woman and moved out.
+To raise DiCaprio together, Irmelin and George moved into twin cottages with a shared garden in Echo Park, Los Angeles.
+George lived with his girlfriend and her son, Adam Farrar, with whom DiCaprio developed a close bond.
+DiCaprio and Irmelin later moved to other neighborhoods, such as Los Feliz.
+He has described Irmelin and George as "bohemian in every sense of the word" and as "the people I trust the most in the world".
+DiCaprio has mentioned growing up poor in a neighborhood plagued with prostitution, crime and violence.
+He was raised Catholic.
+Attending the Los Angeles Center for Enriched Studies for four years and later Seeds Elementary School, DiCaprio later enrolled at John Marshall High School.
+He disliked public school and wanted to audition for acting jobs instead.
 He dropped out of high school later, eventually earning a general equivalency diploma.